AIRCentre/JuliaEO/README.md

 ### Júlio Hoffimann
 Dr. Júlio has more than 10 years of experience in advanced statistical theories for geosciences.
-He is creator and lead developer of the GeoStats.jl project, as well as various other open source projects that are widely used by geoscientists around the world: https://juliohm.github.io
+He is creator and lead developer of the GeoStats.jl project, as well as various other open source projects that are widely used by geoscientists around the world.

 * LinkedIn: [link](https://www.linkedin.com/in/j%C3%BAlio-hoffimann-834936116)
 * Gitgub: [link](https://github.com/juliohm)